-Australian and New Zealand citizens must be aged 18-30 to be able to participate in the program.
+Australian citizens must be aged 18-35 to be able to participate in the program.
+New Zealand citizens must be aged 18-30 to be able to participate in the program.
 You must also hold an Aus/NZ passport.

 For Aus/NZ citizens there is no time limit to apply for the Work In Ireland Program.
-You can apply for the program whenever you like as long as you’re aged 18-30.
+You can apply for the program whenever you like as long as you’re aged 18-35 (Australia) or 18-30 (New Zealand).
 You should also be aware that the Visa process can take up to 8-10 weeks.
 There are no arrival dates so when you arrive is completely up to you.

 Yes.
 You can combine your Work in Ireland program with a study abroad program and choose to work part-time.
 This could be employment found before your studies begin or after they conclude.
 If you’d like to work during your study abroad program, check with your study abroad advisor, as there may be restrictions on the number of hours you are allowed to work while studying.